colour-science/flask-compress/README.md

 If you do not want to pull an external dependency, you can use a simple in-memory cache using `compress.cache = flask_compress.DictCache()`.

+## ETag support

+Flask-Compress supports ETag headers for conditional requests.
+When a client makes a request with an `If-None-Match` header, Flask-Compress will evaluate the ETag and return a `304 Not Modified` response if the resource has not changed.
+This helps to reduce bandwidth usage and improve performance for clients that support caching.

+To disable ETag support, set the `COMPRESS_EVALUATE_CONDITIONAL_REQUEST` configuration option to `False` in your Flask application settings.

+> For streaming responses, ETag support is disabled by default, as this effectively requires buffering the entire response in memory to compute the ETag.
+If you want to enable ETag support for streaming responses, you can add the endpoint name to the `COMPRESS_STREAMING_ENDPOINT_CONDITIONAL` configuration option, which defaults to `["static"]` for static files served by Flask.

+## Streaming support

+Flask-Compress supports compressing streaming responses.
+By default, streaming responses are compressed using the algorithms specified in the `COMPRESS_ALGORITHM_STREAMING` configuration option.

+To disable streaming compression, set the `COMPRESS_STREAMS` configuration option to `False` in your Flask application settings.

+> As mentioned above, ETag support is disabled by default for streaming responses.
+If you want to enable it for specific endpoints, you can add the endpoint name to the `COMPRESS_STREAMING_ENDPOINT_CONDITIONAL` configuration option, but this will require buffering the entire response in memory to compute the ETag.

 ## Options

 Within your Flask application's settings you can provide the following settings to control the behavior of Flask-Compress.
 None of the settings are required.